What is the New Hands-Free Law in Georgia?

 Drivers of commercial vehicles will face tighter restrictions under the new hands-free law in Georgia.
 Commercial truck drivers may continue to use wireless communication, but it must be operated by a single button within reach.
 Any activity requiring the driver to reach for a device or button is prohibited.
 School bus drivers are restricted in their use of two-way radios and wireless communications.
 The use of these devices while loading or unloading passengers is strictly prohibited.
 While these devices may be used while the bus is in motion, the only permitted use is for live communication between the driver and school.
 The only other permitted use is between the driver and public safety officials.

 As car accident lawyers serving the Atlanta, Georgia region at the Bethune Law Firm, we recognize that the new hands-free law in Georgia represents a major change to state law regarding cell phone use while driving, and one that is, in our opinion, quite overdue.
-Our car accident attorneys see too many victims of a car accident where the other driver was talking on the phone.
-It is our hope that this new hands-free law will be strongly enforced and taken seriously by drivers.
+Our car accident attorneys see many victims of a car accident where the other driver was talking on the phone.
+It is our hope the new hands-free law will be taken seriously by drivers.
 Only then will it succeed in reducing the number of cell phone related accidents in Georgia.